emmajanedrews/base-template/_posts/2017-08-31-how-this-academy-is-using-jiu-jitsu-to-bring-confidence-to-a-community.md

 Mike has been with the Gracie family for about seven years and has been involved in martial arts for his entire life. **At this academy, specifically, the focus is on Brazilian Jiu-Jitsu.
 There are classes for kids, adults, and also courses on self-defense**.

 Mike opened his first academy in 2009 in Clarksville, Maryland.
 However, his business eventually outgrew that space, so that academy was moved into a new, 7,500 square foot facility in Columbia.
 Growth is so rapid still, in fact, that they are looking to expand yet again.
-Mike also has another school in Severna Park [location at 1:33].
+Mike also has another school in Severna Park.

 It’s certainly led him to a lot of success, but why did Mark choose Jiu-Jitsu in the first place?